-High Visibility: indexed by the Web of Science (ESCI), Scopus and SCImago Journal Rank, CAB international, Google Scholar, AGRIS, ASFA, Latindex, among others.
-Currently is under current evaluation for Science Citation Index Expanded (SCIE, Web of Science).
+International Indexing: Web of Science (ESCI), Scopus and SCImago Journal Rank, CAB International, Google Scholar, AGRIS, ASFA, Latindex, among others.
+The first Impact Factor (Clarivate Analytics) is coming in 2023.

-Rapid Publication: manuscripts are peer-reviewed and a first decision provided to authors approximately 17-20 days after submission; acceptance to publication is undertaken in 3-5 days (median values for papers published in this journal in the first half of 2020).
+Agile and Efficient Peer-Review: manuscripts are peer-reviewed and a first decision is provided to authors approximately 20-25 days after submission; acceptance to publication is undertaken in 5-7 days (median values for papers published in this journal in the first half of 2022).

-Open Access free for readers, with Article Processing Charges (APC) paid by authors or their institutions.
+Open Access free for readers, with Article Processing Charge (APC) paid by authors or their institutions.